The Festool DOMINO

 (note: I'm going to be re-arranging things later so BOOKMARK this Table of Content page so "reload" / "refresh" the page when you get here next time)

 Disclaimer: I have NO connection to Festool and I paid the "introductory price" for the DOMINO complete package used for this "article"., no kickbacks, no favors, no "compensation" from ANYBODY - zip, nada, nothing.
-If you have comments, suggestions or constructive criticism regarding any of the following information please e-mail me
+My money - my opinion - hopefully, as you will see as you go through all this stuff on the DOMINO, an opinion based on FACTS.
+If you have questions, comments, suggestions or constructive criticism regarding any of the following information please e-mail me

 Preface

-The Festools DOMINO - A New Type of Power Tool
+The Festools DOMINO - A Revoutionary New Type of Power Tool (and the most misunderstood)

 The guy at the back -"It's a barrel grip saber saw!"